Introduction

 Where To Begin...

 The very first thing you need to do is select a DAW (Digital Audio Workstation).
-Popular choices include FL Studio (Great for beginners), Ableton Live, Logic Pro, but there's waaaay more DAWs than the ones I just mentioned.
+Popular choices include FL Studio, Ableton Live, Logic Pro, but there's waaaay more DAWs than the ones I just mentioned.
 I think those are just the most popular for people making electronic music.
+Most people tend to use Ableton and FL Studio.
+But which one to pick!?

 I also really like tracker-based software such as Renoise, OpenMPT, and those with limitations like FamiTracker or Little Sound DJ, but I don't know if I can recommend a tracker to someone just starting out music...(But hey, maybe if you like the thought of making music that looks like an excel spreadsheet, take a crack at it!)